DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 This created the conditions for the **“Great Disintermediation” of the dating market**.
-The natural “middle men” of relationship formation—friends of friends, church socials, community events—were replaced by the brutal efficiency of the **Engine Protocol**.
+The natural “middle men” of relationship formation—friends of friends, church socials, community events—were replaced by the brutal efficiency of the **Machine Protocol**.
 Dating apps turned potential partners into disposable products to be swiped on, optimized, and judged by superficial metrics, destroying the slow, embodied process of building trust and connection.